 Are you a file packrat?
 When documents become outdated, they either need to be replaced or deleted completely.
 Leaving old documents in your cloud storage or project management tool creates room for mistakes.
 People will inevitably reference old versions of your file and make mistakes based on outdated knowledge.

-If you need to be able to reference old versions, can track document changes or allow you to version your documents.
+If you need to be able to reference old versions, collaboration software can track document changes or allow you to version your documents.
 You'll be able to keep previous versions around for reference and simultaneously understand which file is the most recent.

 Use cloud file-storage or project management storage for better virtual documentation